 Here are some benefits of owning a travel industry merchant account.

-With a high-risk merchant account, the provider is fully aware of the problems at hand and has preventive measures already in place.
+With a high-risk merchant account, the provider is fully aware of the problems and already has preventive measures.

 Security precautions are far more advanced with travel industry merchant accounts because they easily detect misleading transactions.
-This is the reason why high-risk accounts take a bit longer to process card payments.
+This is why high-risk accounts take a bit longer to process card payments.